resculpt clinic, resculpt

 Treatments for lipedema

 ReSculpt Clinic the Dutch center of expertise for Fat !
-The treatment of lipedema is one of our priorities.
+The treatment of lipedema is one of our key areas of focus.

-We treat lipedema by removing as much of the abnormal lipedema tissue as possible using tumescent liposuction, while also taking cosmetic considerations into account.
+We treat lipedema by removing as much of the abnormal lipedema tissue as possible using tumescent liposuction, while also taking the overall aesthetic appearance into account.

 Special Lipedema Treatment